dmstr/yii2-cookie-consent/README.md

     "path": "/",
     "domain": "",
     "expiryDays": 365,
     "message": t("cookie-consent", "We use cookies to ensure the proper functioning of our website.
 For an improved visit experience we use analysis products.
-These are used when you agree with "Statistics"."), "save": t("cookie-consent", "Save"),
+These are used when you agree with 'Statistics'."), "save": t("cookie-consent", "Save"),
     "acceptAll": t("cookie-consent", "Accept all"),
     "controlsOpen": t("cookie-consent", "Change"),